pierregillon/Blaztore/readme.md

 }
 ```
 ### Action
-Actions are messages that can represent a command to mutate the system or an event that happened in the system.
+Actions are messages that can represent a **command** to mutate the system or an **event** that happened in the system.
+You must implement `IAction<TState>` to explicitly define for which state is this action.

 ```csharp
 public record StartAddingNewTask : IAction<TaskCreationState>;